Get free shipping on all orders - Ends Sunday!

 • Respiratory Issues: Cancer that spreads to the lungs causes respiratory problems, including coughing, difficulty breathing, and decreased exercise tolerance.

-How do veterinarians diagnose osteosarcoma in dogs?
+How do veterinarians spot osteosarcoma in dogs?

-You can seek a diagnosis for osteosarcoma in dogs at animal hospitals and clinics.
+You can seek support for osteosarcoma in dogs at animal hospitals and clinics.
 “Diagnostic modalities used for primary bone tumors in veterinary medicine include radiographs, bone biopsy, CT, nuclear medicine, and MRI, with chemotherapy sometimes being used depending on the tumor's aggressiveness,” according to the study by Vanel, M., Blond, L., & Vanel, D. titled “Imaging of primary bone tumors in veterinary medicine: which differences?”
 2013.

-The facilities are staffed with trained professionals specializing in oncology and orthopedic surgeries for early stage bone cancer in dogs xray.
+The facilities are staffed with trained professionals specializing in oncology and orthopedic surgeries for early-stage bone cancer in dogs x-ray.
 Pathologists examine biopsy samples to confirm the presence of cancer cells.

 • Limb-Sparing Surgery: Limb-sparing surgeries remove the tumor while preserving as much healthy bone and tissue as possible.
 The surgery is followed by reconstructive techniques such as bone grafts or prosthetic implants.